Philip Michael Thomas: Miami Vice

 In 1984, Thomas began playing the role of Ricardo Tubbs, an ex-NYPD police officer from the Bronx who came to Miami seeking revenge on the person who killed his brother Rafael Tubbs.
 In Miami he encounters another undercover cop, Sonny Crockett, who is coincidentally looking for the same person.
 Thomas was reportedly paid $25,000 (equivalent to $ today) per episode for Seasons 1–2.
 In 1986, he was given an increase to $50,000 ($) per episode for Seasons 3–5.
-Johnson was paid $30,000 ($) per episode for Seasons 1-2 and $90,000 ($) per episode for Seasons 3–5.
+Johnson was paid $30,000 ($) per episode for Seasons 1–2 and $90,000 ($) per episode for Seasons 3–5.

-Thomas coined the acronym "EGOT", meaning "Emmy, Grammy, Oscar, Tony", in reference to his plans for winning all four.
-He has not, as of January 2025, been nominated for any of these awards, but has received a People's Choice Award and a Golden Globe nomination.
+Thomas coined the acronym "EGOT" (meaning "Emmy, Grammy, Oscar, and Tony"), in reference to his plans for winning all four awards.
+He has not, as of January 2025, been nominated for any of these awards, but has received a People's Choice Award and a Golden Globe Award nomination.

+Extralarge & We Are Angels

+Thomas starred in the six-part television miniseries Extralarge with Bud Spencer in 1991.
+Thomas was replaced by Michael Winslow for the second series.
+Thomas teamed up again with Spencer when they starred in another miniseries called We Are Angels released in 1997.

 Nash Bridges

 In 1997, Thomas was reunited with Don Johnson for two appearances in the police drama Nash Bridges.
 He played Cedrick "Rick" Hawks, a Deputy United States Marshal from Miami visiting Bridges (Johnson) in San Francisco.
-His first appearance was in the episode "Wild Card", and his second and final appearance was in the episode "Out of Miami", aired in 2001 during the program's final season.
+His first appearance was in the episode "Wild Card", and his second and final appearance was in the episode "Out of Miami", which aired in 2001 during the program's final season.

 Grand Theft Auto: Vice City

-In 2002, Thomas performed a voice-over in the video game Grand Theft Auto: Vice City as Lance Vance, a supporting character who aids the game's protagonist, Tommy Vercetti, in several story missions, while trying to avenge his brother, Victor Vance, killed in a botched drug deal with Tommy at the beginning of the game.
-He reprised his role in the 2006 prequel Grand Theft Auto: Vice City Stories, which details Lance's arrival in Vice City, the beginning of his involvement in the drug business, and his relationship with Victor.
+In 2002, Thomas did a voice-over in the video game Grand Theft Auto: Vice City as Lance Vance, a supporting character who aids the game's protagonist, Tommy Vercetti, in several story missions while trying to avenge the death of his brother, Victor Vance, who was killed in a botched drug deal with Tommy at the beginning of the game.
+He reprised the role in the 2006 prequel Grand Theft Auto: Vice City Stories, which is about Lance's arrival in Vice City, the beginning of his involvement in the drug business, and his relationship with Victor.